-WebSphere Message Broker Version 6.1 adds brokering value to a JMS network.
-Four new built-in nodes, JMSInput node, JMSOutput node, JMSMQTransform node, and MQJMSTransform node, provide support for the broker to act like a JMS client.
+WebSphere Message Broker adds brokering value to a JMS network.
+You can configure the JMSInput, JMSOutput, JMSMQTransform, and MQJMSTransform nodes so that your message flows act like JMS clients.
 JMS messages can be sent and received, and can be transformed into other message formats.